GrubbyMeerkat/SummarisingLegelDocuments/README.md

 ### RUNNING PROGRAM WITH LEGAL DOCUMENTS OF YOUR CHOICE

 1. Download the zip files and extract in your directory
 2. Unzip the file to a directory
-    3. Naviaget to ```sh /usr/<PATH>/SummarisingLegalDocuments/RAW DATA
+3. Naviaget to
+                ```sh
+                    /usr/<PATH>/SummarisingLegalDocuments/RAW DATA
                 ```
-    4. Add any legal document of your choice and run the code as mentioned in step 2
+4. Add any legal document of your choice to this directory and run the code as mentioned in step 2